Dataset FormatVersion 0.2

 - The

-weightattribute is an integer or floating-point number that represents the weight of the edge. - If only some edges are weighted, the
+weightattribute, if present, MUST be an integer or floating-point number that represents the weight of the edge. - If only some edges are weighted, the

 weightattribute for all other edges SHOULD be present and set to1.0.